“Every good and perfect gift is from above”

-One evening, she, Jennifer and I were eating dinner in the living room and cracking up about something, when all of a sudden I got this thought, “You’re making an idol of Grace.”
+One evening, she, Jennifer and I were eating dinner in the living room, cracking up about something, when all of a sudden I got this thought, “You’re making an idol of Grace.”

-This thought wasn’t correct.
-So why did I think it?
+This thought was incorrect, so why did I think it?
 It could’ve been the enemy or a representative of his, accusing me (see Revelation 12:10).
-It could’ve been the power of sin (see Romans 7:8-11) or it very well could’ve just been some old stinking thinking (see Romans 12:2).
+It could’ve been the power of sin (see Romans 7:8-11), or it very well could’ve just been some old stinking thinking (see Romans 12:2).
 But it happened and I knew it wasn’t coming from my spirit or Christ within me.

 This teaching was, and is, for lack of a better term, dumpster-fire trash.
-Part of this garbage heaped from the pulpit and book pages was, “Pay close attention to what you pay close attention to.”
-We had to analyze everything and everyone in which we derived enjoyment!
-A paralysis of analysis ensued as we had to be 100% sure we weren’t making an idol of anything or anyone–including family members and ourselves!
+Part of this garbage heaped from pulpits and book pages was, “Pay close attention to what you pay close attention to.”
+We had to analyze everything and everyone we derived enjoyment from!
+A paralysis of analysis ensued as we had to be 100% sure we weren’t making an idol of anything or anyone, including family members and ourselves!
 Here are some phrases we heard:

 “Don’t make an idol out of your job!
 It can’t save you!”